swetha-b/jekyll-template/README.md

 ### Step 1: Preparing the build
 1. First, ensure everything is committed and pushed.
-1. Run the command `JEKYLL_ENV=production jekyll build`
-1. The files are generated under the `_site` directory
+2. The files are generated under the `_site` directory
-1. To test the files, run `python -m SimpleHTTPServer` inside the `_site` directory, and test it thoroughly
+3. To test the files, run `python -m SimpleHTTPServer` inside the `_site` directory, and test it thoroughly